shrutiebony/advanced_dimensionality_reduction/README.md

 # advanced_dimensionality_reduction

 ### 1. Repository Structure
-We need to create a clear structure for your project.
-The directory will include:

 Image Data Notebook: Dimensionality reduction on datasets like Olivetti Faces or MNIST.
 Tabular Data Notebook: Techniques applied to datasets like Iris or medical datasets.